 How to use online bill payment

-In today's world, paying bills by check is not the only available method.
-Online bill payment saves money because you do not need to pay for checks or stamps.
-It is also helpful because you can set up payment reminders to arrive in your email just a few days before a bill is due.
-Some accounts even waive fees if you opt to receive account statements via email rather than on paper.
+Today, more than half of all bills are paid electronically, and you may opt for this approach instead of sending payment by mail.
+Online bill payment saves money, because you don't need to pay for checks or stamps.
+It's also helpful because you can set up payment reminders to arrive in your email just a few days before a bill is due, enabling you to avoid late fees.

 Copyright © 2020 Fintactix, LLC